DaeLeonFlucas/ticket-lifecycle/README.md

 <h2>Resolution</h2>
 <p>
-Continuing with the ticket's issue, we have left a response to the fact that our website is currently down.
-Since this is a high-priority and high-impact ticket, we must resolve it right away.
-Once a solution has been found we can post a reply to let the user know and finally resolve and close the ticket.
+In response to the ongoing ticket issue, we have noted that our website is currently down.
+Given that this is a high-priority and high-impact ticket, it requires immediate attention.
+Once we find a solution, we can reply to inform the user and proceed to resolve and close the ticket.
 </p>
 <p>
 <img src="https://imgur.com/MAo0XOp.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Any open tickets that are resolved become closed tickets and are then moved into the 'Closed Ticket' queue where the information and status of the ticket are archived.
+Once open tickets are resolved, they transition to closed status and are moved to the ‘Closed Ticket’ queue, where their information and status are archived.
 </p>
 <p>
 <img src="https://imgur.com/10ftEPH.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Congratulations!
-You now understand the Ticket Lifecycle!
-This concludes the lab!
+You now have a comprehensive understanding of the Ticket Lifecycle!
+This finishes our lab session!
 </p>